graysonarts/writing/august2015/draft.md

 The center man calls out, "Come out with your hands up."

 *fuck*  Dominic exits the tent, putting his arms into the air immediately.
 One of the men whistles.
 "Do you have a license for that thing?" he asks, he appears to be the youngest member of this strike team.
 The wind blows his messy dark blond hair around as he stares between Dominic's legs.
+Dominic and this officers eyes lock, a moment of recognition.
 The man in the center of the group hits the young man on his shoulder with the back of his hand.

 "You are trespassing on Parks, Inc. property."
 The man in the middle pronounces.